Dental Emergency NYC

 Unfortunately, the lack of dental insurance is still a number one reason for many to avoid regular visits to a dentist.
 209 NYC Dental offers services to private patients.
 We offer reasonable fees along with various payment options.
 If you do not have dental insurance and are experiencing a dental emergency in NYC, it is possible to get the dental treatment you need.

-If you need additional treatment beyond the emergency evaluation, our treatment coordinators will work with you to come up with a payment plan or process that works for you.
+If you need additional treatment beyond the emergency evaluation, our treatment coordinators will discuss with you cost of the required treatment.
 Our practice accepts all major credit cards, as well as outside financing from companies such as CareCredit.
-Depending on the length of your treatment, we also offer interest-free payment plans.
-We also deduct the initial evaluation fee from the cost of your treatment if you decide to move forward with us.

 209 NYC Dental accepts most PPO dental insurances and flexible spending account (FSA) benefits.
-In some cases medical insurance coverage may be utilized.
+In few cases of medical trauma medical insurance coverage may be utilized.
 It depends on the type of treatment you are receiving and the cause of the injury.
 If you have insurance, our treatment coordinators will work with you to help you better understand what is covered and what is your coinsurance.

 If you do experience a dental emergency, the quicker you take action, the better.
 Even if you are not sure if you have an emergency at hand, it is a good idea to call a dental professional.
 You can explain your issue to the dentist, and they will let you know if you need treatment immediately or if you can wait a day or two.